brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 _Example_: The Inn example in the sidebar on page 92 has a Bar, a Common Room, a Kitchen, a Lodging, and a Stall.
 The Bar gives gp or Influence +10; the Common Room gives gp or Influence +7; the Kitchen gives gp or Goods +4; the Lodging gives gp +12; and the Stall gives gp, Goods, or Labor +8.
 All of those rooms can earn gp, so if you want to earn gp, just add all the room bonuses together (total +41) and make a skilled work check for the Inn to see how much gp you earn (see page 78).
 If you wanted to use the Bar's bonus to contribute to generating Influence and use the rest of the rooms' bonuses on gp, you'd attempt one skilled work check for Influence with a +10 modifier (the Bar's bonus) and another skilled work check for gp with a +31 modifier (the total bonuses from the Common Room, Lodging, and Stall).

-**Benefit (Rooms Only)** : This entry lists what non-downtime bonuses the room provides, such skill bonuses or changes to settlement modifiers (such as Corruption, Crime, and Danger).
+**Benefit (Rooms Only)** : This entry lists what non-downtime bonuses the room provides, such skill bonuses or changes to settlement modifiers (such as Corruption, Crime, and Danger.
 If a room provides a skill bonus, that bonus applies only when you're in the location specified.
-For example, just because you have a Ballroom in your castle doesn't mean you get its [Perform](skills/perform#_perform) bonus when you're in a dungeon.
+For example, just because you have a Ballroom in your castle doesn't mean you get its [Perform](skill_dir/perform#_perform) bonus when you're in a dungeon.

 The stat block doesn't list obvious benefits that aren't related to game mechanics.
-For example, a Bar allows you to sell drinks, a Kitchen allows you to serve food (either for your personal guests or to paying customers if the building is an Inn), and a Magical Repository allows you to research spells.
+For example, a Bar allows you to sell drinks, a Kitchen allows you to serve food (either for your personal guests or to paying customers if the building is an Inn, and a Magical Repository allows you to research spells.

 **Create** : This entry lists how much Goods, Influence, Labor, and Magic are required to construct the room or recruit the team.
 It also includes a gp value for purchasing a completed room of that type or recruiting an existing team of that type.